Thunderball (film): Plot

-Bond meets Domino, who he learns is Largo's mistress when he visits a local casino.
+Bond meets Domino, Largo's mistress, at the beach and later at a casino with Largo.
 Bond and Largo engage in a cat-and-mouse game whilst feigning ignorance of each other's true identities.
-Bond meets his friend, CIA agent Felix Leiter, fellow agent Paula Caplan, and MI6 quartermaster Q, to receive equipment, including an underwater infrared camera and miniature underwater breathing apparatus.
-Investigating Largo's ship, the Disco Volante, he notices an underwater hatch.
-He visits Largo at his estate during the night, only to find that Paula has been abducted, and has committed suicide rather than talk.
-Bond evades Largo's men during a Junkanoo celebration.
-Volpe catches up with Bond, but is killed when he puts her between himself and a henchman aiming for Bond.
+Bond meets with CIA agent Felix Leiter, fellow agent Paula Caplan, and MI6 quartermaster Q, and is issued new espionage equipment, including an underwater infrared camera and miniature underwater breathing apparatus.
+Investigating Largo's ship, the Disco Volante, he discovers an underwater hatch.
+Largo has Paula kidnapped, and Bond infiltrates his estate at night and finds her dead.
+He escapes the compound and evades Largo's men during a Junkanoo celebration.
+Volpe intercepts him, but is killed when a henchman accidentally shoots her while aiming for Bond.

-Bond and Leiter find the Vulcan camouflaged underwater, along with the bodies of Palazzi and the crew.
-Bond reveals to Domino that her brother was killed by Largo, and she helps search the Disco Volante.
-Largo captures her.
-Bond replaces one of Largo's men as SPECTRE prepares to move the bombs, and learns where one of them is being moved to before being discovered and left behind.
-He and Leiter get the US Coast Guard and US Navy to battle the Disco Volante crew, and recover one of the bombs in an underwater battle.
-Bond pursues Largo and grabs hold of the Disco Volante as it sheds its rear half to become a hydrofoil in an attempt to escape.
-Bond gets on deck and sends the Disco Volante out of control while he defeats Largo's men and fights Largo.
-Largo gains the upper hand and is about to shoot Bond when Domino kills him with a speargun in revenge after his hired nuclear physicist Ladislav Kutze frees her.
-The three escape the Disco Volante seconds before it crashes into rocks and explodes.
+Bond and Leiter find the Vulcan camouflaged underwater, along with the bodies of Palazzi and the crew, though the bombs are missing.
+When Bond tells Domino that Largo killed her brother, she agrees to help search the Disco Volante for the weapons, using a Geiger counter hidden in his camera.
+Largo discovers Domino's deception and confines her.
+Bond disguises himself as one of Largo's divers as SPECTRE prepares to move the bombs.
+He learns where one is being moved before being discovered and stranded.
+Leiter finds him using a tracking signal, and they alert the US Coast Guard and US Navy.
+An underwater battle ensues between US Navy divers and the Disco Volante crew, whose defeat leads to the recovery of one bomb by the Navy.

+As Largo escapes with the second bomb, Bond climbs aboard the Disco Volante.
+Largo detaches the ship's rear shell to become a hydrofoil to escape.
+Bond sends the Disco Volante out of control and defeats Largo's men.
+As Largo is about to shoot Bond, Domino kills him with a speargun, avenging her brother's death.
+Along with hired nuclear physicist Ladislav Kutze, who freed Domino, the three jump from the Disco Volante seconds before it crashes into rocks and explodes.
+Kutze cannot swim but is given a lifebuoy, and his fate is unknown.
 Bond and Domino are retrieved by a plane using a sky hook.